cea-hpc/fastiron/profiling/README.md

 A script is provided to gather data used by [fi-stats][https://github.com/imrn99/fi_stats].

+Another script is provided to achieve more consistent results when benchmarking on a laptop.

 ## Test problems

 The following problems are used in order to compare the versions of the program.
 Note that these can (and will)